sebwaks/piholeblock/README.md

 # piholeblock
-my own block list for pinhole
+My own block list for pihole,  public collection of domains that anyone can help to expand.